Integration with Bugs

 Password The password corresponding to the username above

-Show inline If ticked, all the data will be displayed embedded in JIRA's interface (for security reasons, it requires a XStudio https URL though).
+Show inline If ticked, all the data will be displayed embedded in Jira's interface (for security reasons, it requires a XStudio https URL though).

 If not ticked, a separate page is opened in the browser

-Install manually our JIRA Connect app
+Install manually our Jira Connect app

-If you want to install our JIRA Connect app manually, you need to use a Connect app server.
+If you want to install our Jira Connect app manually, you need to use a Connect app server.
 You can either host it yourself (for more control) or use our global public server.

 Install your own private Connect app server

-• Download the latest version of the JIRA Connect App Server from our download section
+• Download the latest version of the Jira Connect App Server from our download section

 • Remember the version that you downloaded (i.e. "6")